Diabetes prevention is in your control

 Reduce your risk

 The low-fat DASH Diet was originally developed to lower blood pressure without medication in research sponsored by the National Institutes of Health.
 Since then it has been proven to lower blood pressure reduce cholesterol and improve reduced insulin sensitivity (a hallmark of diabetes) and is recommended by The National Heart Lung and Blood Institute and The American Heart Association.
-It also jives with eating guidelines from the American Diabetes Association (ADA).
+It also jives with eating guidelines from the ADA.

 In comparing this diet to a plant-based whole-food vegan diet (no animal protein or dairy) one large review of all the literature on the subject found that while a semi-vegetarian diet that includes dairy and eggs decreased total cholesterol by 10 to 15 percent a vegan diet with added fiber soy and nuts reduced total cholesterol by a whopping 20 to 35 percent.
 Going vegan can make a faster more substantial difference in preventing diabetes and you can follow a sound plan based on research funded by the National institutes of Health and described by the founder and director of the Physican's Committee for Responsible Health in his book Dr. Neal Barnard's Program for Reversing Diabetes.